 Whatever type of transition feels right to your child, it’s important to work with their doctor and a therapist who has experience supporting transgender kids and teens.
 Talk with these professionals early on to make sure you understand the options that are available at all stages.
 They can also help you understand any issues your child will need to manage on their own once they become adults.

 Remember, no matter the gender your child identifies with, it doesn’t change who they are.
 Accept and love them just as you always would.
-A therapist or support group may help you handle any stress or worries you might feel, too.
+You may not understand the journey but leading with empathy and curiosity facilitates open dialogue.
+A parent/caregiver, therapist, or support group may help you handle any stress or worries you might feel, too.